 If you decide to use an agency to provide you with a PA and you find yourself in the situation where you are asked questions about what supervision, direction or control the worker will be under, you must ensure you answer these questions very accurately and carefully.
 In the event of an enquiry by HMRC, such documents will be closely examined and HMRC could come to you instead of the agency for any unpaid PAYE in situations where it should have been operated but was not, depending on their interpretation of the information provided by you to the agency.

 You should be aware that from 6 April 2015, agencies must send details to HMRC of workers they place with clients who are not being treated as employees and where they didn’t operate PAYE.
 This means HMRC will have much more visibility over agency worker engagements.

-HMRC have developed extensive guidance which includes examples of where HMRC would consider that the manner in which the worker provides their services is and is not subject to supervision, direction or control.
+HMRC have developed extensive guidance which includes examples of where HMRC would consider that the manner in which the worker provides their services is not subject to supervision, direction or control.